cap-js/notifications/README.md

 # Notifications Plugin

-The `@cap-js/notifications` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides support for publishing business notifications in SAP Build Work Zone and by email.
+The `@cap-js/notifications` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides support for publishing business notifications in SAP Build Work Zone.

 ### Table of Contents